-Exercise 20: Can you create a histogram that shows in red the distribution of length variablevariables in mydat dataset?
+Exercise 20: Can you create a histogram that shows in red the distribution of length variable in mydat dataset?
 Give some interpretations about the differences between age and length distributions.

 hist(mydat$length, main = 'Distribution of length', xlab = 'length', ylab = 'Frequency', col = 'red')